FarhanMuftiHilmy/tower-of-hanoi/README.md

 repeat until complete.
 In each case, a total of 2n − 1 moves are made.

-I used 1 dimensional array and numbers that represent the order of the disk for each three disk.
+I also used 1 dimensional array and numbers that represent the order of the disk for each three disk.
 A[5] = {1, 2, 3, 4, 5}
 B[5] = {0, 0, 0, 0, 0}
 C[5] = {0, 0, 0, 0, 0}